Courses Overview

 The goal of this course is to build on prior knowledge gained from the introduction of extremities in Parts C and D to:

-- Appropriately apply the McKenzie Method of Mechanical Diagnosis and Therapy to patients with extremity problems;
+- Appropriately apply the McKenzie System to patients with extremity problems

-- Distinguish between the McKenzie Syndromes (Postural, Dysfunction, and Derangement) as applied to the extremities;
+- Distinguish between the MDT classifications as applied to the extremities

-- Practice appropriate treatment regimens for each of the syndromes and their sub-classifications;
+- Practice appropriate treatment regimens for the appropriate MDT classifications

-- Identify when the application of external forces or external stabilisation is required for the resolution of symptoms using McKenzie's "progression of forces" concept;
+- Identify when the application of force progressions or force alternatives are required for the resolution of symptoms using McKenzie's "progression of forces" concept

 Prerequisites